music-encoding/music-encoding.github.io/community/institutional-sponsorship.md

     - Sponsor materials (such as stickers, handouts, pencils, etc.) can be provided to conference organizers for inclusion with conference registration packets provided to attendees
     - Conference coffee break sponsorship
     - Conference bursary sponsorship
+    - Conference exhibitor (present your company, project, or institution at a dedicated accessible location at the conference venue)
-    - Conference exhibitor (subject to review by MEI Board and MEC organizers)
+        - will be subject to review by MEI Board and MEC organizers